This post may contain paid or affiliate links.

 Shop now: Bowl and board oiling wax.

 Polyurethane coated wood bowls don’t get the exact same treatment as bowls previously treated with oil conditioner and wax.

 Rather, they need very little maintenance.
 If you find your bowl has become dull, a little buffing might do the trick.

-Otherwise, you may sand it down and use a wipe-on poly product to rejuvenate your wooden bowl.
+Otherwise, you may sand it down with a fine grit sandpaper and use a wipe-on poly product to rejuvenate your wooden bowl.